bacpop/unitig-counter/README.md

 Output is in `output/unitigs.txt` and can be used with `--kmers` in pyseer.
 You can also test just the unique patterns in `output/unitigs.unique_rows.txt` with the `--Rtab` option.

+## Cleaning up output
+Some unitigs in the output may span multiple input contigs.
+If you wish to restrict your unitig calls to those appearing in assembled contigs, you can either:

+1. Run [unitig-caller](https://github.com/johnlees/unitig-caller) on the input genomes, using the unitig calls from your run.
+2. Run the [pufferize script](https://github.com/GATB/bcalm/blob/master/scripts/pufferize.py) in the `gatb`/`bcalm` package, which will cut unitigs that span multiple contigs.

+Thanks to @rchikhi and @apredeus for discovering this.

 ## Extracting distances
 Two get the shortest sequence distance between two unitigs:
 ```